-Source: Center for Financing, Access, and Cost Trends, AHRQ.
-Medical Expenditure Panel Survey-Insurance Component, private-sector establishments, 2008-2018.
-Note: Due to refined data edits, the 2014 to 2015 increase is 4.8 percent higher than would have otherwise occurred.
+Source: Center for Financing, Access, and Cost Trends, AHRQ, Insurance Component of the Medical Expenditure Panel Survey, 2008-2018.
+Note: Due to refined data edits, the 2014 to 2015 increase is 2.4 percent higher than would have otherwise occurred.